willingc/circuitpython/docs/README.md

     python3 -m http.server

-In your browser, you'll find the documentation index page at `http://127.0.0.1:8000/_build/html/index.html`.
+In your browser, you'll find the documentation index page locally at `http://127.0.0.1:8000/_build/html/index.html`.

 ### Deactivate a virtualenv (optional)